Rari-Capital/rari-dai-pool-contracts/CONCEPT.md

 ## Withdrawals

-Only the stablecoins currently held by the Rari Stable Pool are available for direct withdrawals.
+Only the stablecoins currently held by the Rari DAI Pool are available for direct withdrawals.
 To withdraw another currency, you must exchange your funds after withdrawing.
 Fortunately, Rari can withdraw and exchange your funds in the same transaction via [0x](https://0x.org/) and/or [mStable](https://mstable.org) (please be aware that exchanges via 0x are subject to slippage due to price spread as well as an ETH protocol fee, and exchanges via mStable are subject to a small denominational percentage fee, but can avoid slippage and even get you a bonus).

 See [`USAGE.md`](USAGE.md) for more information on how to withdraw via the smart contracts and [`API.md`](API.md) for a detailed reference on the smart contract methods involved.
 See the Rari SDK for easy implementation and the web client for easy usage.

 ## Structure

-The Rari Stable Pool is composed of 5 user-facing **smart contracts** in total (see [`DEPLOYED.md`](DEPLOYED.md) for deployed addresses):
+The Rari DAI Pool is composed of 5 user-facing **smart contracts** in total (see [`DEPLOYED.md`](DEPLOYED.md) for deployed addresses):

-* `RariFundManager` is the Rari Stable Pool's main contract, handling deposits, withdrawals, USD balances, interest, fees, etc.
+* `RariFundManager` is the Rari DAI Pool's main contract, handling deposits, withdrawals, USD balances, interest, fees, etc.
 * `RariFundController` holds supplied funds and is used by the rebalancer to deposit and withdraw from pools and make exchanges.
-* `RariFundToken` is the contract behind the Rari Stable Pool Token (RSPT), an ERC20 token used to internally account for the ownership of funds supplied to the Rari Stable Pool.
+* `RariFundToken` is the contract behind the Rari DAI Pool Token (RDPT), an ERC20 token used to internally account for the ownership of funds supplied to the Rari DAI Pool.
 * `RariFundPriceConsumer` retrieves stablecoin prices from Chainlink's public price feeds (used by `RariFundManager` and `RariFundController`).
 * `RariFundProxy` includes wrapper functions built on top of `RariFundManager`: exchange and deposit, withdraw and exchange, and deposit without paying gas via the Gas Station Network (GSN).